We continue to work toward becoming the most customer-focused, efficient, and innovative Wells Fargo ever.

 - Improved customer experience.
 In the Community Bank, instituted Change for the Better to focus on conversations aimed at helping Wells Fargo better understand customers’ financial needs; emphasis on new systems, processes, and tools so team members can better serve customers.

 - Community support.
-Increased our commitment to philanthropy ($444 million in 2018, up from $286.5 million in 2017), again making Wells Fargo one of the top corporate givers in the U.S.; continued our historic focus on team member giving and volunteerism.
+Increased our commitment to philanthropy ($444 million in 2018, up from $286.5 million in 2017), again making Wells Fargo one of the top corporate givers in the U.S.; continued our historical focus on team member giving and volunteerism.

 - Financial performance.
 Generated solid financial results and strong capital returns.